marc-white/taipan-tiling/taipan/doc/install.rst

 ``taipan`` and ``TaipanDB`` require a back-end PostgreSQL database in order to function. ``TaipanDB`` will setup database tables and relationships for you.
 However, you need to have stood up a PSQL database yourself in the first instance, and make sure it's accessible to ``TaipanDB``.
+Instructions for this can be found in the documentation for ``TaipanDB``.

-To prepare your system to use ``TaipanDB``:
+To prepare your
+system to use ``TaipanDB``:

 #.
 Make sure PostgreSQL is installed on your system.
 If not, it can be